-When teeth are kept dry for an extended period of time (even as little as 30 to 60 minutes) they can become desiccated.
-As this dehydration effect takes place, the color of the teeth involved tends to become lighter.
+When teeth are kept dry for an extended period of time (even as little as 30 to 60 minutes) they become desiccated (dried out).
+And as this dehydration effect takes place, their color lightens up.

 (While most people are unaware of this phenomenon, dentists certainly have a familiarity with it.
-This is why, when a dentist places a white filling, they will choose the color of filling material before they begin the actual treatment process, a period when the tooth needs to be kept dry.)
+This is why when they place a white filling they will choose the color of filling material before they begin the actual treatment process, a period when the tooth needs to be kept dry.)

 This type of tooth-lightening fades.

 Once a desiccated tooth is exposed to moisture again (like saliva), the tooth will begin to rehydrate.
 As this process takes place the tooth will return to its normal, somewhat darker shade.
 The rehydration process may take several hours or even several days, possibly as many as three or more.

 With professional whitening treatments, the dentist takes great effort to isolate the teeth so the caustic whitener used during the bleaching process is kept away from soft oral tissues.
 This isolation, however, tends to desiccate the teeth being treated.